serguun42/Social-Picker-API/README.md

 - _Twitter's direct images_ – from _twimg.com_
 - _Nitter_ – Twitter clone
 - _Instagram_ – images, videos including posts with multiple ones
-- _Pixiv_ – images.
+- _Pixiv_ – images and _Ugoira_-gifs.
 Uses external service for end-user viewing of hi-res images due to Referer Header issues.
+Uses [`ugoira-builder`](./util/ugoira-builder.js) for creating mp4 video from Ugoira zip with images
 - _Pixiv's direct images_ – from _pximg.net_
 - _Reddit_ – images, videos and gifs including posts with multiple ones.
-Uses [`combine-video`](./util/combine-video.js) for joining audio- and video-streams via `ffmpeg`
+Uses [`video-audio-merge`](./util/video-audio-merge.js) for joining audio- and video-streams via `ffmpeg`
 - _Youtube_ – videos with only video streams, only audio streams and both
 - _Osnova_ – images extracted from post
 - _Tumblr_ – images and galeries